miotke/andrewmiotke.com/_posts/2021-07-21-LearningDocker.md

 - `docker ps`

 #### Flags:
-- `-a`Shows all containers that have been run.
+- `-a`shows all containers that have been run.

 Shows all of the containers that are currently running.
 Docker creates a new container everytime the command is run.
 That way the environment is always as you expect.